 - Copyright Overview (online)

 - Introduction to Instructional Design (online)

 Awardees will also have access to instructional design and curriculum alignment services from CIRT and library faculty for assistance in identifying resources.

 Awardees will be required to:

-- Attend a kickoff meeting to meet project staff, discuss open licensing, and outline technological, pedagogical, and research support.
+- Attend a kickoff meeting on Friday June 8, from 1 - 2:30 pm to meet project staff, discuss open licensing, and outline technological, pedagogical, and research support.